holly-jansen/holly_jansen.github.io/content/_index.md

       text: |-
         ### Published Papers

-        **TThe effects of gender stereotypes on citizens’ perceptions of corruption: evidence from a conjoint survey experiment in Malaysia**
+        **The effects of gender stereotypes on citizens’ perceptions of corruption: evidence from a conjoint survey experiment in Malaysia**
         _Handbook on Gender and Corruption in Democracies (2024)_
         [Read it here](https://www.elgaronline.com/edcollchap/book/9781803923246/book-part-9781803923246-31.xml?tab_body=abstract-copy1)
         <details>